 Other salivary gland disorders include benign tumors, malignant tumors, and Sjögren’s syndrome.
 While the symptoms of each kind of disorder vary, oral surgeons agree that if you experience any discomfort, swelling, or excessive dryness in the mouth, you should contact a medical professional immediately for a consultation.

-As board-certified oral and maxillofacial surgeons with both a medical degree and a dental degree, Dr. Amir Marashi is highly qualified to diagnose and treat salivary gland disorders.
-During your initial consultation, you will receive an oral examination and a eview of your medical history.
+As experienced oral and maxillofacial surgeons, Dr. Marashi and Dr. Ricciuti are highly qualified to diagnose and treat salivary gland disorders.
+During your initial consultation, you will receive an oral examination and a review of your medical history.
 Additional testing, such as blood tests and/or X-rays, may be necessary to diagnose the source of the problem and develop an individualized treatment plan to correct the condition.